TITLE 4

 § 508.
 Filing of price schedules required.

-(a) All manufacturers and distilleries offering for sale in the State alcoholic liquors other than beer or wine, shall file by January 15 of each year or within 30 days of the first time they become licensed in the State to sell such alcoholic liquors, a verified schedule, in writing, in the number of copies and on the form required by the Commissioner, which schedule shall contain the following information as to each item they are offering for sale at that time, in the State, by brand or trade name:
+(a) All manufacturers and distilleries offering alcoholic liquors for sale in this State shall annually file a verified schedule, in writing, on the form required by the Commissioner.
+A verified schedule must contain all of the following information as to each item the manufacturers and distilleries are offering for sale at that time, in this State, by brand or trade name:

-(1) The capacity of each package thereof so offered for sale;
+(1) The capacity of each package of an item offered for sale.

-(3) The age and proof thereof where stated on the container label;
+(3) The age and proof of an item where stated on the container label.

-(4) The number of bottles thereof contained in a case of such items;
+(4) The number of bottles of an item contained in a case of the item.

-(5) The bottle and case price to the Delaware wholesaler or importer, which prices in each such instance shall be individual for each item and not in combination with any other item; and
+(5) The individual bottle and case price to the Delaware wholesaler or importer, for each item and not in combination with any other item.

 (6) The discount given for quantity or time of payment, if any.

-Any such schedule need not contain any such information as to any brand which is owned exclusively by a retailer and sold at retail in Delaware exclusively by such a retailer.
+(b) A verified schedule need not contain information as to any brand that is owned exclusively by a package store and sold at retail in this State exclusively by the package store.

-(b) Such schedule of prices or price of individual item need not be filed at any time other than provided for in subsection (a) of this section and need not be updated any time a manufacturer or distillery changes such prices between such required filing times.
+(c) A schedule of prices or price of an individual item need not be filed at any time other than provided for in subsection (a) of this section and need not be updated any time a manufacturer or distillery changes such prices between required filing times.